XAMPPRocky/tokei/CONTRIBUTING.md

 # Language Addition

-Currently tokei generates languages from the [`languages.json`](languages.json) file.
-JSON was decided to make it easy to add new languages, and change code structure without changing large data structures.
-Here we will go over the properties of a language in `languages.json`, through examples.
+Currently, Tokei generates languages from the [`languages.json`](languages.json) file.
+JSON was chosen to make it easy to add new languages and change code structure without changing large data structures.
+Here, we will go over the properties of a language in `languages.json` through examples.

 ```json
 "JavaScript": {